JRJurman/automated-ticket-printer/README.md

 comments or feedback, usually on potential features or work items that aren't completely defined yet, or need some fleshing out.

-### PRs
+### Pull Requests
-There are also [PRs with the **needs review**](https://github.com/JRJurman/ticket-printer/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aopen%20label%3A%22needs%20review%22) label.
+There are also [Pull Requests with the **needs review**](https://github.com/JRJurman/ticket-printer/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aopen%20label%3A%22needs%20review%22) label.
 One way that anyone can contribute is by reviewing
 PRs with this label.
 These PRs may include large code changes, or small README updates.
 If a PR looks confusing, or is unclear, call it out!
 This project should be easy to approach and make changes to.
 If a new PR does not include